stevegeek/encoded_id-rails/README.md

 - the separator between the character groups (default is '-')
 - the alphabet used to generate the encoded string (default is a variation of the Crockford reduced character set)
 - the minimum length of the encoded ID string (default is 8 characters)
+- whether models automatically override `to_param` to return the encoded ID (default is false)

 ### ActiveRecord model setup